Bumble-Buzz/app/To-Do.md

   - Name the app, then make the change everywhere
   - Collection
     - Add maximum on total supply?
+    - On collection creation, ensure the creator is the owner of the NFT contract
+    - On collection creation, verrify that the address is an actual ERC721 contract
   - All attributes and functions have correct access classifiers (private/internal/public)
   - Use one specific version in the contracts, not a range (0.8.4)
   - Remove `import "hardhat/console.sol";` from all contracts